The Move (Sam Fife): Culture

 Following a doctrine of separation from the world, women in The Move traditionally have worn dresses or skirts.
 Most men kept their hair short and shaved off facial hair.
 This was a common practice among most Move communes until after the year 2000.

-Another practice now discarded is "walking a year," a concept that is similar to that of courtship.
+Another practice now discarded is "walking out a year," a concept that is similar to that of courtship.
 The couple is not allowed to be physically affectionate or hold hands, or spend time alone together.
 At the end of a year, if the couple wants to marry and the elders approve and confirm the match with visions from the prophetic ministry, the couple may proceed to marry.
 The details of the rules vary from farm to farm.

 Members who do not live on the communal farms often congregate in groups, numbering from a half dozen to several dozen people, and they sometimes hold meetings in people's houses.
 Such regular small meetings are punctuated by large gatherings which are called Conventions, which are held several times a year.
 At these conventions, several hundred people meet for several days in order to praise and worship God, and listen to the preaching of the elders in the traveling ministry.
 The traveling ministry consists of elders who travel from group to group and from convention to convention, with special messages.
 They are often highly respected by the rest of the community's members, while community elders are the day-to-day leaders of the groups.

 Conventions have been held in Bowens Mill, Georgia; Lubbock, Texas; Shepherd's Inn, British Columbia; Upsala, Ontario, and various other locations throughout the world.